 Since its inception in 2007, Martine Rose has grown into a well-loved and vastly worn brand by men globally.
 The designer has also received prestigious nominations for different awards in the menswear space.

 There are more than 100 black designers making waves today in the fashion game.
 There is no excuse as to why you cannot wear black-owned brands when we are all spoilt for choice.
-The above list cannot be exhaustive but please let us know which black-owned brands do you prefer?
+The above list cannot be exhaustive, but please let us know which black-owned brands you prefer.
 And why?.
 Add to this list by suggesting top black-owned brands that ought to be included.
 Until next time, bye for now!